Fundamental Rights in Europe (bachelor level)

 The course shall be organised in face-to-face lectures, that will be supported on the Moodle platform by the publication of supplementary teaching materials relating to the course topics.

 Attending students could be involved in giving a short presentation of a specific case study by a comparative point of view.

-Due to the ongoing emergency situation, classes organization may be subject to change.
+In case of emergency situation, classes organization may be subject to change.
 Any changes will be promptly communicated on the Moodle platform.
 More generally, all communications relating to the course, including any decisions on intermediate tests and exercises, will be posted on a special forum on the Moodle platform.
 Students interested in actively attending the course are therefore warmly invited to enrol themselves to the course activated on the Moodle platform before the formal start of classes.

 Modalità di verifica dell'apprendimento

-The exam generally consists of a written test consisting of open-ended questions designed to assess the acquisition of knowledge related to the course topics.
+The exam generally consists of a written test with open-ended questions designed to assess the acquisition of knowledge related to the course topics.
 In the case the emergency situation does not allow exams to be held in person, remote written examinations may be considered.
 In any case, remote written examinations will be available for those who find themselves in one of the conditions set out in the University regulations in force.